mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** 15 (last 7 days)
-- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that might indicate build system instability.
-It can suggest optimizations and highlight potential issues that could be causing build failures.
+  - SAGE-AI can analyze the commit history and identify patterns that lead to successful builds.
+It can suggest optimizations and best practices to maintain build stability.
-- **Recommendations:** Implement automated tests to catch build issues early.
-Use SAGE-AI to monitor build logs and provide insights into build reliability.
+  - **Recommendation:** Implement automated tests and CI/CD pipelines that leverage SAGE-AI to predict and prevent build failures.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --
+- **Recent Bug Fixes:** 3 (last 30 days)
+  - SAGE-AI can analyze code changes, commit messages, and issue reports to predict potential bugs and suggest fixes.
+  - **Recommendation:** Integrate SAGE-AI with the

 ---